How exactly do you wish safe travels in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Ti chiamo non appena arrivo all’aeroporto. – Fai buon viaggio!

-I’ll call you as soon as I get to the airport. – Safe travels!
+I’ll call you as soon as I’m at the airport. – Safe travels!

 Mi raccomando, guida con prudenza.
 Fai buon viaggio!